Cop Purged Dead Girl’s Texts at Scene of Her Death, Prosecutors Say

 After several more unanswered messages and several hours, Olmos sent a final missive.
 “I don’t know what the point of ignoring me is,” he wrote.
 “You make me feel like this is really all my fault.
 I’m going to stop by your house at 439-5.
 I need to talk to you it’s urgent.”

 Forty-five minutes later, the young woman’s father arrived at their home to find Olmos waiting outside.
 Olmos wanted to go in and speak with the young woman, but she wasn’t answering, he said.
 The girl’s father went into the house while Olmos waited in the garage.
-Then the father called for Olmos’s help.
+Then the father called for Olmos’ help.
 The girl was dead of a self-inflicted gunshot wound in her bedroom.
 Her iPhone was still on her bed, playing music.

 The girl’s father picked up the phone to turn off the music.
 But while the phone was in the father’s hands, Olmos asked if he could use it to call another officer, according to the affidavit.
 The father gave Olmos the phone, and in those panicked moments, didn’t watch what Olmos did after placing the call, according to the affidavit.

-But investigators from Olmos’s own department became concerned about what Olmos did with the phone.
+But investigators from Olmos’ own department became concerned about what Olmos did with the phone.
 When detectives tried to access the young woman’s iPhone, they found it password protected, raising the question of how Olmos placed a call from the device.
 When an investigator asked the young woman’s parents for the passcode, both insisted that the device had not been password protected.

 The girl’s brother insisted that “their phones were always lying around, and you could pick either one up and make a call.
 Their phones did not have passcodes on them,” according to the affidavit.

-Police sent the device to Cellebrite, a firm notorious for helping law enforcement hack into locked cell phones.
+Police sent the device to Cellebrite, a firm notorious for helping law enforcement hack into locked cellphones.
 Cellebrite’s first efforts to unlock the phone failed.
 But by summer 2017, the company had unveiled a new program that allowed officers to unlock the woman’s phone and run it through a forensic investigation.

 They found what looked like a sloppy coverup.
-Olmos and the young woman had texted 177 times between October 31 and November 2, when she died.
-Those messages were deleted from the young woman’s phone after she was found dead, but before first responders arrived at the house — when it was just Olmos and the girl’s father in her room, with Olmos holding the phone.
+Olmos and the young woman had texted 177 times between Oct.
+31 and Nov.
+2, when she died.
+Those messages were deleted from the young woman’s phone after she was found dead, but before first responders arrived at the house—when it was just Olmos and the girl’s father in her room, with Olmos holding the phone.
 But police could still access SMS records indicating when the messages had been sent, and when they had been deleted.

 And investigators found the biggest clues in the young woman’s Snapchat history.
 Snapchat allows users to send messages that appear to vanish after they are viewed.
 Despite the app’s apparent emphasis on privacy, it still hoards some messages in the background.